 Medicines: Any experienced traveler will stress the importance of carrying your medications.
 Ensure that you bring your prescriptions while traveling so that drugs can be refilled in case of emergencies.
 Carry medicines that are useful on a daily basis for ailments like stomach ache, flu, body pain, diarrhea, vomiting, fever, and cold.
 One of the medicines to keep with you at all times is Dihydrocodeine.
 It is an analgesic used to alleviate the pain of medium to severe sciatica, joint pain, bone pain, arthritis (for cold conditions), and nerve pain.
 While Dihydrocodeine might not be used regularly, it is a beneficial medicine to keep at all times.

 First Aid Kit: First aid kits are part of the few travel essentials apart from warm or summery clothing that you should always keep with you.
 Carry Band-Aids, hand wash, antiseptic liquid, cotton balls, medical grade gauze, pain relaxant, muscle relaxant, and flu medicine.
 Ensure that all the products are within the expiry period so that you do not have to face any adverse reactions.
-To the first aid kit, add some heat packs, motion sickness pills, thermometers, insect repellant, mosquito repellant, eye drops, and any prescription medicines specific to your condition.
+To the first aid kit, add some heat packs, motion sickness pills, thermometers, insect repellant, mosquito repellant, eye drops, and any prescription medicines specific to your condition and your skimmedlatte machine.

 Travel Documents: Experienced and infrequent travelers must keep their travel documents prepared well in advance.
 If traveling internationally, carry your original passport plus color photocopies, visas with photocopies, medical insurance papers, and travel insurance papers.
 If you are planning to go sightseeing in crowded places, it is advisable to keep photocopies of all your essential identity documents instead of the originals in case of theft.
 Also, do not carry your laptop when traveling to crowded places.
 Keep your original documents and laptop in your hotel room or with your travel desk for safe keeping.
 In case of emergencies, the photocopies should suffice for identification.